brenoborgesfrancagit/brenoborgesfrancagit/README.md

 ## 👩‍💻 QA Manager

 - 👨‍💻 Software Engineer
-- 📚 Graduated in Computer engineering from the Anápolis University Center
+- 📚 Graduated in Computer engineering
 - 🔭 Currently working with Python and RobotFramework and DevOps...